hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4674

-On the Day when the earth will be rent asunder for them as they hasten forth [from their graves].
-That is an easy gathering for Us.
+On the Day when the earth will be rent asunder for them as they hasten forth [from their graves]; that is an easy gathering for Us.

 # 4675